vidalab/dtab-user-guide/source/includes/_resources.md

 ## Support

-Users can contact and get help immediately by:

-* Send an email to contact@dtab.io
+For immediate help or feedback, please send an email to contact@dtab.io.

 ## Tutorials and videos

+(Work in progress)